Elementary Education Degree Options

 Let us help you prepare for Praxis testing.
 We offer workshops throughout the year.

-The BAM program allows students to obtain both a BA in Integrative Studies with a Concentration in Elementary Education and an MEd in Curriculum and Instruction with a Concentration in Elementary Education within an accelerated time frame.
-Students meeting the qualifications listed below may be admitted to this program following completion of 90 undergraduate credits.
-They may then take 12 graduate credits within their senior year (i.e., six credits will partially satisfy requirements of both the BA in Integrative Studies and the MEd in Curriculum and Instruction; six credits will be completed as reserve graduate credit toward the MEd only).
-If students earn at least a 3.00 in these classes, upon completion of the bachelor's degree, must then take an additional 27 credits to earn the master's degree.
+The BAM program allows students to obtain both a bachelor’s degree and an MEd in Curriculum and Instruction with a Concentration in Elementary Education within five years (for students who attend full-time).
+Mason undergraduates can apply once they have completed between 75 and 90 credits.
+They may then take up to 12 graduate credits within their senior year (six credits can count toward their bachelor’s degree and the MEd; six credits will be applied toward the MEd only).
+If students earn at least a 3.00 in these classes, upon completion of the bachelor's degree, they only need to take an additional 27 credits to earn the MEd.

 MEd in Curriculum and Instruction, Concentration in Elementary Education

 Students complete the master’s degree program by taking 39 credit hours that fulfill the state and the National Council for the Accreditation of Teacher Education (NCATE) Elementary Education degree requirements.
 Students have several options when it comes to start date, length of the internship (one year or one semester), and length of the program: